 This route to licensure as a school counselor in Illinois requires graduation from a 48-semester hour master's program in school counseling that is approved by the Illinois State Board of Education (ISBE) and additional course work in (a) the structure, organization, and operation of the educational system, with emphasis on P-12 schools, (b) the growth and development of children and youth, and their implications for counseling in schools, (c) the diversity of Illinois students and the laws and programs that have been designed to meet their unique needs, and (d) effective management of the classroom and the learning process.
 Since our School Counseling program requires a human development course as part of the counseling core and an adolescent or child development and counseling course as a school counseling specialty course, students in our program electing to take this route to licensure will require 9 semester hours (three courses) beyond the 48 semester-hour master's degree.
-These courses are: Exceptional Child.
-Instructional Strategies for Diverse Populations, and School Administration.
+These courses are: Exceptional Child, Instructional Strategies for Diverse Populations, and School Administration.

 Most students take one of the above three classes as an elective (the School Counseling Program includes one elective).
 Please note that these three courses are not required for the master's degree in school counseling but are State requirements for persons who do not hold a teaching endorsement.
 They also may not be required in other states.
 One implication of this is that you should not wait until you finish all of these classes before you graduate.
 Rather, you should apply for graduation for the semester in which you will complete 48 semester hours of graduate study, graduate, and then complete any remaining courses required for endorsement in Illinois after you graduate.
-Another implication is that if you want to practice in another states in which you might want to practice.
+Another implication is that if you want to practice in another state, you may not have to take any of these three courses.
+Check the licensure requirements in states in which you might want to practice.